Chymyst/chymyst-core/docs/chymyst01.md

 ## Exercises

+### Producer-consumer

-1. Implement a chemical program that simulates a simple “producer-consumer” arrangement.
+Implement a chemical program that simulates a simple “producer-consumer” arrangement.

 There exist one or more items that can be consumed.
 Each item is labeled by an integer value.
 Any process can issue an (asynchronous, concurrent) request to consume an item.